Sandjab/ShowBees/README.md

   - **Fourer, Dominique** : https://www.researchgate.net/profile/Dominique_Fourer , https://fourer.fr/
 - Reference datasets used in this repo are:
   - https://zenodo.org/record/1321278
+- Documentation was generated with Sphinx ( https://www.sphinx-doc.org/ )
-- Detailed notebook watermarking is performed uqing https://github.com/rasbt/watermark )
+- Detailed notebook watermarking was performed using https://github.com/rasbt/watermark )
+- No animals were harmed in the making of this repository